 2. People Also Ask (PAA)

-3. Local Packs
+3. Local Packs (The Map Pack)

-For location-based queries (e.g., "SEO agency near me"), Google displays a map and three local business listings.
-Optimizing your Google Business Profile is critical for appearing here.
+For location-based queries (e.g., "SEO agency near me" or "best pizza in Brooklyn"), Google displays a prominent map alongside three local business listings.
+If you run a local business, appearing in this "Local 3-Pack" is non-negotiable.

 Abhishek Dey Roy